DRSchlaubi/teamspeakverifier/README.md

-(This Plugin is made with the TeamSpeakAPI of https://github.com/TheHolyWaffle/TeamSpeak-3-Java-API) Thaks to github.com/zekroTJA for the nice banners **What does this plugin do?**
+(This Plugin is made with the TeamSpeakAPI of https://github.com/TheHolyWaffle/TeamSpeak-3-Java-API)<br>
+Thanks to github.com/zekroTJA for the nice banners **What does this plugin do?**
 With this plugin you can link your Minecraft and Teamspeak accounts and roles/ranks<br>
 <a href="https://www.spigotmc.org/resources/teamspeakverifyer-link-minecraft-teamspeak-ranks-bungeecord-spigot-support-mysql-with-api.48302/"><img src="https://i.imgur.com/JlHdaAs.png"></a><br>